Everything You Need To Know About Building Muscle! (From Weight Lifting Techniques To Foods To Supplements)

 Building muscle is not just about the physical.
 You’ll also build mental strength and self confidence.

-When you build muscle, you walk taller and feel stronger, and this is a great way to start each day, and it’ll serve you in more ways than you can imagine.
+When you have decent muscle mass, you walk taller and feel stronger, and this is a great way to start each day, and it’ll serve you in more ways than you can imagine.

 Building muscle involves 3 main components: